 It feels like we prepare for Christmas for months (we probably do to be fair!) but once the big day is out of the way and the New Year has been and gone, what happens then?
 Well we are normally hit by the January Blues and those dark chilly mornings are hard enough without feeling the blues on top!
-So, what can you do to help yourself get through the first few months of a new year?
+So, what can you do to help yourself get through beat the post-Christmas blues?

 There are so many things I ‘fancy’ doing but never get around to it.
 One of the best ways to cheer yourself up is to find an activity or a hobby you have always wanted to give a go and then go and do it!

 I have always wanted to learn how to knit and I actually bought a small starter kit just before Christmas to create some heart keepsakes made from the girl’s old baby clothes.
 Obviously, that’s as far as I got, and the kits are still in their packaging, but I really want to make a start on one this month!